- Created by Albert Wu (internet2.edu), last modified on Aug 13, 2020

 The InCommon Federation, along with research and education (R&E) identity federations worldwide, rely on specific profiles of the Security Assertion Markup Language (SAML) to exchange trusted information in a secure way.
 This document provides guidance for choosing an appropriate SAML software product for use in the InCommon Federation.

 InCommon does not require participants to use any particular SAML software implementation.
 Instead, we value proper conformance with standard protocols (SAML and its applicable profiles and extensions).
 In order to work in InCommon, your software of choice MUST include SAML 2.0 protocol support and MUST fully support the SAML v2.0 Metadata Interoperability Profile.
 It MUST conform to the SAML V2.0 Implementation Profile for Federation Interoperability.

 In addition, your software MUST have the ability to refresh and verify metadata at least daily.
 Ideally, it should support the SAML Metadata Query (MDQ) Protocol.
 Regular metadata refresh promotes interoperability, protects users against spoofing and phishing, and is a necessary precaution in the event of key compromise.
 Failure to refresh metadata exposes Federation users to unnecessary risk.

-See Consume InCommon metadata for more information about metadata refresh.
+See Best practices when consuming InCommon metadata for more information about metadata refresh.